ietf-wg-cellar/ebml-specification/specification.markdown

 An `EBML Schema` is an XML Document that defines the properties, arrangement, and usage of `EBML Elements` that compose a specific `EBML Document Type`.
 The relationship of an `EBML Schema` to an `EBML Document` may be considered analogous to the relationship of an XML Schema [@?W3C.REC-xmlschema-0-20010502] to an XML Document [@!W3C.REC-xml-20081126].
 An `EBML Schema` MUST be clearly associated with one or many `EBML Document Types`.
 An `EBML Schema` must be expressed as well-formed XML.
 An `EBML Document Type` is identified by a string stored within the `EBML Header` in the `DocType Element`; for example `matroska` or `webm`.
 The `DocType` value for an `EBML Document Type` SHOULD be unique and persistent.

-Within the `EBML Schema` each `EBML Element` is defined to occur at a specific level.
+Within the `EBML Schema` each `EBML Element` is defined to occur as the `Root Element` or as a `Child Element` to a specified `Parent Element`.
 For any specified `EBML Element` that is not at level 0, the `Parent Element` refers to the `Master Element` that that `EBML Element` is contained within.
 For any specified `Master Element` the `Child Element` refers to the `EBML Element` that is immediately contained within that `Master Element`.
-For any `EBML Element` that is not defined at level 0, the `Parent Element` is identified by the preceding `<element>` node which has a lower value as the defined `level` attribute.
-The only exception for this rule are `Global Elements` which MAY occur within any `Parent Element` within the restriction of the `level` declaration of `Global Element`.
+For any `EBML Element` that is not defined at level 0, the `Parent Element` is identified by the `parent` attribute.

 An `EBML Schema` MUST declare exactly one `EBML Element` at Level 0 (referred to as the `Root Element`) that MUST occur exactly once within an `EBML Document`.
 The `EBML Element` and the `Void Element` MAY also occur at Level 0 but are not considered to be `Root Elements`.